 matters to be included in the completion report for the Initial Pallet Validation Stage.

-The DCC shall submit a draft Initial Pallet Validation Approach Document to the Panel or its nominated Sub-Committee for review as soon as reasonably practicable (and such submission by the DCC and review by the Panel or its nominated Sub-Committee may take place prior to this Clause 4.5 coming into effect); and:
+The DCC shall submit a draft Initial Pallet Validation Approach Document to the Panel for review as soon as reasonably practicable (and such submission by the DCC and review by the Panel may take place prior to this Clause 4.4 coming into effect); and:

-where the Panel or its nominated Sub-Committee and the DCC can reach an agreement, the draft Initial Pallet Validation Approach Document shall be updated by the DCC as necessary and deemed to be final; or
+where the Panel and the DCC can reach an agreement, the draft Initial Pallet Validation Approach Document shall be updated by the DCC as necessary and deemed to be final; or

-where the Panel or its nominated Sub-Committee and the DCC cannot reach an agreement, the matters of disagreement shall be referred by the DCC to the Secretary of State for determination.
+where the Panel and the DCC cannot reach an agreement, the matters of disagreement shall be referred by the DCC to the Secretary of State for determination.
 The Secretary of State’s decision on such matters shall be final and binding for the purposes of this Code and the draft Initial Pallet Validation Approach Document shall be updated by the DCC as necessary and deemed to be final.

-Revisions to the Initial Pallet Validation Approach Document finalised pursuant to Clause 4.5:
+Revisions to the Initial Pallet Validation Approach Document finalised pursuant to Clause 4.4:

-may, from time to time, be submitted by the DCC to the SEC Panel or its nominated Sub-Committee in accordance with the provisions of Clause 4.5, and the provisions of Clause 4.5 shall apply (again) to the revised version of the document; or
+may, from time to time, be submitted by the DCC to the SEC Panel in accordance with the provisions of Clause 4.4, and the provisions of Clause 4.4 shall apply (again) to the revised version of the document; or

 shall be made by the DCC in accordance with any direction to do so issued by the Secretary of State.
-The DCC shall consult with the SEC Panel or its nominated Sub-Committee concerning any such proposed revision in accordance with any direction to do so issued by the Secretary of State.
+The DCC shall consult with the SEC Panel concerning any such proposed revision in accordance with any direction to do so issued by the Secretary of State.

 The DCC shall comply with the Initial Pallet Validation Approach Document.